MuckRock/documentcloud/docs/api/api.md

 | updated_at    | Date Time    | Read Only        | Time stamp when the add-on was last updated                                         |
 | user          | Integer      | Read Only        | The ID for the [user](#users) this add-on belongs to                                |

-Your active add-ons are showed to you in the web interface.
+Your pinned add-ons are shown to you in the add-on sidebar.

 ### Endpoints